Bayeux Tapestry

-According to Sylvette Lemagnen, conservator of the tapestry, in her 2005 book La Tapisserie de Bayeux:
+According to Sylvette Lemagnen, a former conservator of the tapestry, in her book La Tapisserie de Bayeux (2005):

 The Bayeux tapestry is one of the supreme achievements of the Norman Romanesque ....
 Its survival almost intact over nine centuries is little short of miraculous ...
 Its exceptional length, the harmony and freshness of its colours, its exquisite workmanship, and the genius of its guiding spirit combine to make it endlessly fascinating.